grahamkatana/books_rag/README.md

 uv run alembic upgrade head
 ```

+If the new column is `nullable=False`, check the generated migration
+adds a `server_default` for the `ALTER TABLE` step (and drops it again
+right after) -- see "Database: SQLite or PostgreSQL" above for why this
+matters in practice, not just in theory.

 ## Multiple editions of the same book

 If your library has more than one edition of the same title, give both